Back

 Mechanism of action:

-Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID), which in
+Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) that

-conventional animal experiments on inflammatory models, has proven effective by inhibiting the synthesis of prostaglandins.
-In humans, ibuprofen reduces the associated
+conventional animal experiments on inflammatory models, has shown efficacy by inhibiting prostaglandin synthesis.
+In humans, ibuprofen reduces the inflammation associated with

-inflammation pain, swelling and high temperature.
+inflammation pain, swelling and fever.
 In addition, ibuprofen reversibly inhibits ADP- and collagen-induced platelet aggregation.

 Clinical efficacy and safety:

-Experimental data show that ibuprofen can competitively inhibit the effect of low doses of acetylsalicylic acid on platelet aggregation when administered simultaneously.
-Some pharmacodynamic studies show that when using
+Experimental data indicate that ibuprofen may competitively inhibit the effect of low-dose acetylsalicylic acid on platelet aggregation when administered concomitantly.
+Some pharmacodynamic studies have shown that when administered with

-a single dose of 400 mg ibuprofen within 8 hours before or up to 30 minutes after administration of the immediate-release form of acetylsalicylic acid (81 mg), a reduction in the effect of acetylsalicylic acid on thromboxane formation or on platelet aggregation was observed.
-Although there are uncertainties about
+A single dose of 400 mg ibuprofen administered within 8 hours before or within 30 minutes after immediate-release acetylsalicylic acid (81 mg) reduced the effect of acetylsalicylic acid on thromboxane formation or platelet aggregation.
+Although there is uncertainty about

-extrapolation of these data to clinical cases, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid cannot be excluded.
-There is no clinically significant effect to be considered likely with infrequent use of ibuprofen (see section 4.5).
+Extrapolating these data to clinical cases, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid cannot be excluded.
+No clinically relevant effect is considered likely with infrequent use of ibuprofen (see section 4.5).

 Absorption:

-After oral administration, ibuprofen is partially absorbed in the stomach and then completely in the small intestine.
-Maximum plasma levels with oral administration of dosage forms with normal release are reached after 1-2 hours.
+When administered orally, ibuprofen is partially absorbed in the stomach and then completely in the small intestine.
+Peak plasma levels with oral administration of normal-release dosage forms are reached after 1-2 hours.

 Distribution:

 Plasma protein binding is about 99%.
-The elimination half-life in healthy individuals, as well as in those with liver and kidney disease, is 1.8 – 3.5 hours.
+The elimination half-life in healthy individuals, as well as in those with liver and kidney diseases, is 1.8 - 3.5 hours.

 Biotransformation: